Settings for spreadsheet to HTML conversion

 Fixed (default): this layout mimics the display of the spreadsheet in a desktop application.
 If the application is larger than the container a scroll bar appears at the bottom.

 Auto: this is very close to Fixed layout.
-If the application is larger than the container, the width of all columns reduces keep all the application displayed.
+If the application is larger than the container, the width of each column is reduced to keep all the content displayed.

 Layouts and chart position